bluebrown/tomcat-custom/README.md

 ## Build

-When some arguments are possible.
-Below are the defaults values.
+Build the image by supplying build args or modifying the docker file accordingly.
+Below are the default build args.

 ```shell
 docker build --tag java-app \